 - Details of the complaint, including the complaint reference number

-- Details about previous dealings with the service provider
+- Details of previous dealings with the service provider

-- A clear statement of how you want the problem to be put right
+- A clear statement of how you want the problem to be fixed

-You should let ComReg know if there are any particular details that you do not want them to send to the service provider.
+Tell ComReg if there are any details you don’t want them to send to the service provider.

 - Tell you of the service provider’s obligations and your rights

-When the complaint has been resolved, the service provider will send both you and ComReg a final response.
-ComReg will examine the final response to make sure all your issues have been addressed.
+When the complaint has been resolved, the service provider will send a response to you and to ComReg.
+ComReg will examine the final response to make sure all your issues have been dealt with.

-If you have raised a complaint with ComReg and the service provider has not resolved it within 40 working days, then you may be able to use ComReg’s Formal Dispute Resolution Procedures.
+If you have raised a complaint with ComReg and the service provider has not resolved it within 40 working days, you may be able to use ComReg’s formal dispute resolution procedures.

 You can apply to ComReg to adjudicate on your complaint for a fee of €15.